2k1dmg/cta/Barsilian/Barsilian.md

 ө - ö as in Turkish (Kumyk, Crimean Tatar)

 қ (къ), ґ (гъ) - q, ĝ(ģ) - not written, but read only in hard syllables, as in Tatar (ĝ(ģ) = ğ in Tatar language) and can be used in some phrase books and dictionaries for pronunciation help
-and maybe "x" letter too.
+?and maybe "x" letter too.

 ?а - а as in Tatar if it not last "a" in the word it is rounded /ɒ/ or replaced by "o" without "Å å".
 If you use this (rounded A a) you need to add the letter "**Å å**" for phrase books and dictionaries for pronunciation help.
 alar - /ɒlɑr/ or olar